danielgtaylor/aglio/README.md

 npm install -g aglio-theme-<NAME>

 # Render using a custom theme engine
-aglio -t <NAME> -i input.md -o output.html
+aglio -t <NAME> -i input.apib -o output.html

 # Get a list of all options for a theme
 aglio -t <NAME> --help